-People of Vienna are a mix of different nationalities.
-Aside from Austrians, nearly half of the population is composed of people from former Yugoslavia, primarily Serbs.
-Others that live in Vienna are Turkish, Polish and German.
+Today, the population of Vienna is a mix of different nationalities.
+Aside from Austrians, nearly half of the population is composed by people from Czech Republic and Serbia.
+Other people are Turks, Poles and Germans.

-Vienna people belong to different religious denominations but the biggest group are Roman Catholics.
+RELIGION: Vienna has a lot of different religious denominations but the biggest group are Roman Catholics.
 The rest are Protestants, Muslims, and others.

 FASHION: One important thing that you notice in the city is the well-dressed people.
 In fact, Viennese people are likely to respect others who are nicely attired.
 They aren’t ultra-conservative but they just prefer that guys don’t show off too much muscle.
 Also they seem to take on an importance and consideration in how they appear in front of others.
 Thus perhaps the Viennese know that in order to fit into this good-looking city, they must look good too.
 This means that they aren’t obsessed with weight or body, but they like getting dressed well.